Understanding Nondischargeable Debts in Bankruptcy

 - For the Podcast version, click here.

 Non-dischargeable debts don’t end with criminal cases.
-The Bankruptcy Code outlines other debts as well that cannot be eliminated in bankruptcy.
+The Bankruptcy Code outlines other significant debts that cannot be eliminated.

-For example, debts that are known as Domestic Support Obligations (DSO) are nondischargeable in bankruptcy.
+For example, debts classified as Domestic Support Obligations (DSO) are nondischargeable under 11 U.S.C. § 523(a)(5).
 These include debts related to family court, such as child support and alimony.
-But it doesn’t end there.
-Usually, attorney’s fees can be included in a bankruptcy, but if the attorney’s fees are related to a DSO, then it can’t.
+You can read more about DSOs in this blog post.

 Owe the Government Back Taxes?